 Flooded Air Conditioner or Heat Pump Coils

 The next thing you need to look at is the coils and the cabinet.
 Both of those things need a thorough cleaning.
 I would use special coil cleaner specifically made for cleaning condenser coils.
 Make sure you wear gloves and use eye protection.
-This stuff is slightly caustic so take caution and use protection against the affects of the cleaner for your own health.
+This stuff is slightly caustic so take caution and use protection against the effects of the cleaner for your own health.
 Cleaning the coils with a water hose with a decent amount of pressure and cleaning solution will get most of the bad stuff off the coils and cabinet.

 Some air conditioner or heat pump coils are all aluminum and some are copper with aluminum fins.
 The aluminum to copper will eventually stop giving you efficient heat exchange for the condenser because the aluminum will corrode where it is attached to the copper.
-The all aluminum coils will corrode and you will lose some of the aluminum.
+All aluminum coils will corrode and you will lose some of the aluminum.
 This will also reduce the heat exchange efficiency of the unit.
 Eventually, this leads to an overheated compressor and higher electric bills with an eventual failure of the system.

 You need to make sure you wiring that is properly rated for the rewiring process.
 FYI, not all wiring is the same so make sure you use the properly rated and sized wire.